-In the hopes of simplifying the minefield that is modern dating, or gauging if your new coworker is going to be a good 'culture fit', it's easy to get caught up in the hype of personality types.
-Whether it didn’t work out with an ex because they were a narcissist, or you and your boss don’t see eye-to-eye because your zodiac elements inherently clash, there’s no shame in wanting to glean some insight into our own and other people's interior lives.
+In the hopes of simplifying the minefield that is modern dating, or gauging if your new coworker is going to be a good culture fit, it's easy to get caught up in the hype of personality types.
+Whether it didn’t work out with an ex because they were a narcissist, or you and your boss don’t see eye-to-eye because your zodiac signs inherently clash, there’s no shame in wanting to glean some insight into our own and other people's interior lives.
 After all, life is complicated, so it’s only natural to seek out some structure.
 But when it comes to the introvert vs. extrovert debate, what if we've gotten it all wrong?
 What if none of us are here, there, or anything in between?

 What makes an introvert vs. an extrovert?